List of Saab JAS 39 Gripen potential operators and failed bids: Bulgaria

-In late March 2022, the Canadian government announced its intention to negotiate a contract to purchase the F-35.
-By early December 2022, defence sources revealed an initial funding request for 16 F-35s had been approved by the Treasury Board of Canada, though Saab claimed their offer remained eligible for selection.
-On 9 January 2023, the government announced the signing of a final contract to procure 88 F-35s, ending the Gripen's chance for selection.

-In March 2025, against the backdrop of annexation threats by newly inaugurated US president Donald Trump and a consequent "groundswell" of popular support in Canada to cancel the F-35 contract, Canadian defence minister Bill Blair stated that Canada was actively looking for alternatives to the F-35 and would start conversations with rival aircraft manufacturers.
-The JAS 39, which came second in the competition to replace the CF-18, was cited as a potential replacement for the F-35 (except for the first 16 planes, for which Canada has already paid).

 Croatia

 On 24 October 2015, Sweden announced its Gripen C/D bid for Croatia's fighter replacement requirement, following a request for information from the Croatian Ministry of Defence in June for between 8 and 12 new-build aircraft to replace Croatia's fleet of MiG-21bis aircraft.
 The LTDP would run from 2015 to 2024 and was scheduled to have funding available for a replacement aircraft in 2019.
 On 29 March 2018, the Croatian government chose Israel's bid of 12 F-16C/D Barak 2020 fighters over the Gripen; this sale was halted in January 2019 after the US failed to approve Israel's sale of the modified aircraft to Croatia.
 Sweden submitted another response in September 2020 following a second RFP identifying Croatia's requirements issued in the spring 2020 for twelve fighters.
 The second RFP opened up the competition to both new and secondhand aircraft.
 On 28 May 2021, the Prime Minister of Croatia Andrej Plenković announced that the Croatian Government will buy 12 used French Rafale F3R fighters for the Croatian Air Force.